pedersen/nessiedms/README.txt

 What Does This Do?
 ==================

+Versioned History
+    The system needs to keep track of previous versions.
+It also needs to let an admin delete versions from history entirely.
+Should it use git/mercurial?
+Or just store whole versions of documents?

+Page Commenting
+    The ability for visitors to comment on pages needs to be there.
+An easy way for them to make comments without having to edit the page.

 Multiple Volumes
     A volume is top level item, and would normally be a wiki unto itself.
 Sometimes, some wikis will serve up sub-wikis.
 For